Deakin University

 Official Members

-Chair of Academic Board: Professor Judy Currey (to 31 December 2026)
+Chair of Academic Board: Professor Judy Currey (31 December 2026)

-Staff Member: Professor Catherine Bennett (to 31 December 2026)
+Staff: Deakin Distinguished Professor Catherine Bennett (31 December 2026)